Her party involves all things Christmas and Tree.

 For the first time since preschool.

-Speaking of preschool, this was made by my oldest when she was four.
+Speaking of preschool, my oldest made this when she was four.

 It’s toilet paper rolls!